Current Retail: $109.95-$264.95

 Fit, Suspension, and Ride

 Like most packs in this class, the Kaniq is one-size-fits-all, with minimalist shoulder, waist and sternum straps.
 ME does not specify a range of torso sizes that this pack will cover, but I am on the long end and it works for me.
 The shoulder strap adjustments are basic, as appropriate for a pack of this size and capacity—just the usual length adjustment and shoulder stabilizers.
+Unfortunately, the adjustment fittings don't provide quite enough friction, so the shoulder straps will loosen up under movement, especially while carrrying the extra weight of skis.

 Carrying skis and climbing gear can jack the weight up enough to test the comfort and durability of the suspension, something that I haven’t yet had the opportunity to do, but based on experience I’d say this pack’s straps should be able to handle the load with reasonable comfort.